halelidan/test_repo/walkthrough.md

 6. Finally, in the middle of the screen you'll see your refresh token on the last line.
 Copy it and save it for future reference.  ![refresh_token](https://services.google.com/fh/files/misc/refresh_token.png) *Do not copy the quotation marks*

-## Create a google-ads.yaml file
+## Save Credentials in a google-ads.yaml File

+If you would like to save the credentials and in a google-ads.yaml file and download it to your PC, do the following:
-Run the following command and follow the steps:
+Copy the following command into the terminal, press enter and follow the instructions.

-Make sure to have your developer token, your MCC ID and Merchant Center Id(*) on hand, in addition to the rest of the credentials generated in the previous steps.

-(*) if you would like to enhance your analysis for retail use cases.

-When prompted, choose N to enter credentials one by one.

 ```bash
 sh create_google_ads_yaml.sh
 ```

+Enter credentials one by one, and choose "Download" to download the file to your file system.

 ## Conclusion